 atom_modify keyword values ...

 id value = yes or no map value = yes or array or hash first value = group-ID = group whose atoms will appear first in internal atom lists sort values = Nfreq binsize Nfreq = sort atoms spatially every this many time steps binsize = bin size for spatial sorting (distance units)

-atom_modify map hash atom_modify map array sort 10000 2.0 atom_modify first colloid
+atom_modify map yes atom_modify map hash sort 10000 2.0 atom_modify first colloid

 The sort keyword turns on a spatial sorting or reordering of atoms within each processor’s sub-domain every Nfreq timesteps.
 If Nfreq is set to 0, then sorting is turned off.
 Sorting can improve cache performance and thus speed-up a LAMMPS simulation, as discussed in a paper by (Meloni).
 Its efficacy depends on the problem size (atoms/processor), how quickly the system becomes disordered, and various other factors.
 As a general rule, sorting is typically more effective at speeding up simulations of liquids as opposed to solids.
 In tests we have done, the speed-up can range from zero to 3-4x.

 Reordering is performed every Nfreq timesteps during a dynamics run or iterations during a minimization.
 More precisely, reordering occurs at the first reneighboring that occurs after the target timestep.
 The reordering is performed locally by each processor, using bins of the specified binsize.
 If binsize is set to 0.0, then a binsize equal to half the neighbor cutoff distance (force cutoff plus skin distance) is used, which is a reasonable value.
 After the atoms have been binned, they are reordered so that atoms in the same bin are adjacent to each other in the processor’s 1d list of atoms.